Content Type: Gaming Guides

 - Once you are done, place the stack into the slot next to oxygen inside your inventory for automatic consumption.
 At any time you can also right-click oxite and select “consume stack.”

 - An Oxidizer provides a way to get a lot more out of your oxite ore, but is not necessary early into your leveling efforts.

 There are four methods suitable for gathering food on lower levels:

-- The safest and the easiest approach is gathering berries.
+- The safest and easiest approach is gathering berries.
 However, you will need to harvest a lot of berry bushes to replenish your hunger, so this method is impractical in the long run.

 - Diving into a nearby lake and attacking fish will with a knife or arrows (or axe or pickaxe, for that matter) will supply some fish meat to cook.
 Beware of poisonous species.
 Once you’ve got a bow, it’s much easier to hunt fish with arrows.

 For now it will be safer to stick to your starting area until you have better tools and weapons.
 We will discuss venturing deeper into the forest under Hunting Deer and Predators later in this guide.

 Your inventory is getting full.
 Clouds are rolling in.
 Soon the weather will turn, and it’s never a good idea to gamble on the severity of the next storm.
 You need to shelter yourself, stash the resources you have managed to obtain, and protect your most precious tools.
 While your own life may be expendable, the progress you make is not.